substrakt/stylio/README.md

 ## Usage

-Run `stylio` in your project folder to start the server.
+Run `bundle exec stylio` in your project folder to start the server.

 See (stylio-example)[http://github.com/substrakt/stylio-example] to see an example setup.